j3rrywan9/go-study/doc/ultimate_go_programming.md

 But this can happen.
 What this is telling us is, which is, again, really unique for me, is that values on your stack can potentially be moving around.
 This is a whole new world.

+#### Garbage Collection

+So, the big thing about the garbage collector right now is that we call it a tri-color mark and sweep concurrent collector. ne of the big things is that it's not a compacting garbage collector, memory on our heap does not move around, which is getting interesting because memory on our stacks potentially are.
+Once an allocation is made on the heap, it stays there until it gets swept away.
+But the tri-color, is a mechanism.
+We'll talk about how that is and that it runs concurrently is also very, very important.

+### Constants

+Constants are something that really have a much different feel and flavor to than your common variables.

+Most of the time we think about constants as being read-only variables, and it's absolutely not the case in Go.

+So constants are really, really powerful in Go.
+Remember now that there's two types of constants, constants of a kind and constants of a type.
+Your literal values in Go are constants of a kind, they're unnamed constants, constants of a kind can be implicitly converted by the compiler, which means that you can't really have enumerations in Go.
+You're not gonna get those compiler protections.
+Once a compiler is based on a type, then the full laws of type are gonna restrict its ability to be anything other than its particular precision.